Fasting In Indian Tradition: Why Do We Really Do It?

 We all have faith in doing what we are, to attain and achieve something.
 Many Indians have this belief to be on fasting, in order to achieve something.

-Although this is traditionally linked to please the Lord by fasting so that one achieves what he wants, in practical life, it is related to something different.
+Although this is traditionally linked to pleasing the Lord by fasting so that one achieves what he wants, in practical life, it is related to something different.

 We keep a fast so that we achieve something.
 To keep a promise strengthens our will and confidence, which will help procure a better performance.